asi-alliance/asi-chain/docs-site/docs/archive/REPO_OPERATIONS_AND_MAINTENANCE.md

 ### 3.1.
 Branching Strategy

-This repository follows a GitFlow-like branching model:
+The `ASI-Chain` ecosystem repositories follows a GitFlow-like branching model:

 -   `main`: The `main` branch represents the latest stable, production-ready release.
 Direct commits are forbidden.
 Merges are done only from `release` branches.
 -   `develop`: The `develop` branch is the primary branch for ongoing development.
 It contains the latest delivered development changes for the next release.